solomonadupa/Health-Care-Optimization/README.md

 ![Screenshot 2025-01-18 202216](https://github.com/user-attachments/assets/42b09126-b871-4771-9a7d-a9d6ce1dced9)

-12. Querrying the data to see how many patients were and were not readmissions.
+12. Querrying the data to see the cost of first_admissions vs readmissions.
 ``` SQL
 SELECT Readmitted, SUM(Total_Cost) as Cost
 FROM Health